 Of course, now you can’t not look at it, but you also don’t want bad luck, right?
 Good news: you can (literally) reverse your bad luck by walking backwards underneath the bridge while looking up at the skull and making a wish.
 Sure, you may get some odd looks, but who’s the real winner here?
 You, withOUT bad luck, obviously.

 If rustic-grunge alleyways with string lights that come alive at night are your vibe, I found more of them last time in El Born than I did in the main Gothic Quarter.
-If you’re a Harry Potter fan, you’ll understand when I say, “it’s giving Diagon Alley.”
+In fact, one of my favorite Barcelona nighttime activities is wandering around the alleyways looking at the string lights.
+If you’re a Harry Potter fan, you’ll understand what I mean when I say “it’s giving Diagon Alley.”
 Except, you know, make it Spanish.
-In fact, one of my favorite Barcelona nighttime activities is wandering around the alleyways looking at the string lights.
+Last time I was in El Born, I even stumbled upon a few alleyways that had colorful decorations weaved in with the lights.

 Las Ramblas (or, La Rambla – it is known as both) – is one of the busiest and most tourist-heavy streets in Barcelona.
 This 0.8 mile stretch contains shops, restaurants, and vendors all along the street, and serves at the connecting point between Plaça de Catalunya and the city’s old port.
 It is located right beside the Gothic Quarter and therefore, makes it easy to walk down while exploring this part of the city.